H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 Medical Examination Fee

-You may be required to undergo an exam and receive vaccinations against vaccine-preventable diseases for the green card application and fees vary.
+You may be required to undergo an exam and receive vaccinations against vaccine-preventable diseases for the green card application.
+Fees vary.

 Translation and Document Costs: If any documents need translation or if additional documentation is required, there may be associated costs.